Mondego/spacetime-crawler4py/README.md

     pass
 ```

-The scraper takes in two parameters that are already provided to it.
+The scraper takes in two parameters:

 **ARGS**